datacarpentry/spreadsheet-ecology-lesson/_episodes/00-intro.md

 Commands may differ a bit between programs, but the general idea is the same.

----
+> ## Questions:

-#### Questions:
+> - How many people have used spreadsheets in their research?
-- How many people have used spreadsheets in their research?
+> - How many people have accidentally done something that make them
-- What kind of operations do you do in spreadsheets?
+> frustrated or sad?
-- Which ones do you think spreadsheets are good for?
+{: .callout}

 Spreadsheets encompass a lot of the things we need to be able to do as researchers.
 We can use them for: